Wow. There are some seriously powerful Ayurveda practices to improve your health.

-Thanks to these benefits, Ayurveda is becoming hugely popular.
+Thanks to these benefits, Ayurveda health practices are becoming hugely popular.

-Packaged Facts , a leading publisher or research in the foods and beverage market, tells THE DAILY MEDITATION that Ayurveda is currently trending amongst Baby Boomers, Millennials, and anyone interested in holistic health.
+Packaged Facts , a leading publisher or research in the foods and beverage market, tells THE DAILY MEDITATION that Ayurveda is currently trending among Baby Boomers, Millennials, and anyone interested in holistic health.

 NOTE: Arguably the most important Ayurveda practice is meditation.
 I recommend reading our complete guide to meditation before trying the Ayurvedic techniques below.

-Oil pulling is my favorite Ayurvedic practice.
+Oil pulling is my favorite Ayurvedic practice for oral health.
 It is a very effective way of cleaning the mouth, teeth, tongue and gums.
 However, it is not an alternative to brushing your teeth.

-Oil pulling detoxifies the mouth, which in turn detoxifies the body.
+Oil pulling detoxifies the mouth.
+This then detoxifies the body.
 In my experience it is pure magic for the teeth and gums, and it will also whiten teeth but only a little.

 It is traditional to use sesame or coconut oil for this, depending on your dosha (you can find out your Dosha using this test on the Chopra Center).
 It is best to massage the oil before beginning the massage and then begin to massage from head to toe using circular motions.